Ovu

 Ovu comprises the following towns and villages: Ovu Inland, Oviorie, Ovwere, Okoemaka, Asoro, Okoroke, Urhodo, Ekpan, Okuloho, Okorekpagha and Okorokpokpor.
-Ovu Inland is 13.8 miles from Osubi-Warri airport and the people of Ovu are very hard-working, entrepreneurial and innovative.
-The people are homely, accommodating and are very open for business in agriculture, education, technology and tourism.
+Ovu Inland is 13.8 miles from the Osubi-Warri airport and the people of Ovu are very hard-working, entrepreneurial and innovative.
 The people of Ovu have a shrine called Ovughere where yearly festivals are conducted from and descendants of Ovu from all over the world visit and celebrate with families.